rosenbjerg/RHttpServer.CSharp/README.md

 ### Example
-In this example, we listen on port 3000 and respond using 4 threads, without security on.
+In this example, we listen locally on port 3000 and respond using 4 threads, without security on.

 This example only handles GET http requests and the public folder is placed in the same folder as the server executable